lkodinsson/MARS/Basic/Talents.md

 | 9 | 44 | +18 |
 | 10 | 54 | +20 |

-For the purpose of calculating endurance recovered during rests, treat your maximum fortitude as though it is increased by your toughness, and your minimum fortitude as though it is increased by half your toughness.
+Additionally, the amount of endurance recovered during both short and long rests is increased by an amount equal to half of this bonus.

 ## Weightlifter